cyberrangecz/image-windows-10/README.md

 The scripts will install all Windows updates – by default – during Windows Setup.
 To disable this functionality, comment out the `WITH WINDOWS UPDATES` section and uncomment the `WITHOUT WINDOWS UPDATES` section in `Autounattend.xml`.

-SSH and WinRM is enabled, SSH login using password is disabled. ssh-key.pub is inserted for the vagrant user.
+SSH and WinRM is enabled, SSH login using password is disabled. ssh-key.pub is inserted for the windows user.

 ## Image for QEMU/OpenStack